utsaslab/crashmonkey/docs/Ace.md

 close Bfoo
 ```

-2. **CrashMonkey adapter** : Workloads represented in the high-level language have to be converted to a [format](workload.md) that CrashMonkey understands.
-This is taken care of by the adapter.
+1. **Workload Adapter** : Workloads represented in the high-level language have to be converted into executables that can be run and verified.
+We support the following two formats:
+	a. *Crashmonkey* : The Crashmonkey adapter translates the high-level language into a [format](workload.md) that CrashMonkey understands.
 For example, the above workload is converted to the run method of CrashMonkey as follows.

 ```c++
 virtual int run( int checkpoint ) override {